 - 1.2 The area covered by the Leicestershire BSIP is the administrative area of Leicestershire County Council, as shown in Figure 1-1.
 Our BSIP area does not cover the City of Leicester.
-However, we will work with operators and Leicester City Council to achieve our BSIP vision in respect of county residents' access to employment, education, services and to leisure opportunities in the City. - 1.3 Leicestershire has a population of around 706,000 (2019 mid-year estimate1).
-The demographic profile by age and gender is shown in Figure 1-2.
-The county population is ageing at a faster rate than the national average. - 1.4 Leicestershire is predominantly a rural county, with 80% of the county's land being used for agriculture and approximately 55% of the county's population living within rural parishes.
-The county has approximately 150 settlements with a population of less than 10,000, and approximately 150 small villages with a population of less than 250.
-The majority of these small villages are located in the east of the County, within the districts of Melton and Harborough. - 1.5 There are a number of towns in Leicestershire.
+However, we will work with operators and Leicester City Council to achieve our BSIP vision in respect of county residents' access to employment, education, services and to leisure opportunities in the City. - 1.3 Leicestershire has a population of around 713,000 (2020 mid-year estimate).
+The demographic profile by age and gender is shown in Figure 1-2: Age and gender breakdown (2019 bars and 2018 marks).
+The county population is ageing at a faster rate than the national average.
+(2018-based population projections, 65+ age band to 20143, ONS) - 1.4 Leicestershire is predominantly a rural county by land area.
+Using the official measure of rurality, the 2011 Rural Urban Classification from ONS (Office of National Statistics), by land area 82% of Leicestershire is rural and 18% urban.
+Conversely, by population 70% live in urban areas and 30% in rural areas (2020 Mid-Year Estimates for LSOAs, ONS).
+There are a total of 231 parishes in the county, of which, 10 have a population of 10k or more, of the remaining 221, 43 have a population of 250 and below (2019 Mid-Year Population Estimates for Parishes, ONS).
+The majority of small villages tend to be located in the east of the County, within the districts of Melton and Harborough. - 1.5 There are a number of towns in Leicestershire.
 These include Ashby-de-la-Zouch, Coalville, Earl Shilton, Hinckley, Loughborough, Lutterworth, Market Harborough, Melton Mowbray, Oadby, and Wigston.
 A significant number of Leicestershire residents also live within the Greater Leicester conurbation, just outside the city council's administrative boundary.